m-rzb/screen-recorder-for-steamdeck/README.md

 ## Installing on your Steam Deck

-You need to be in Desktop Mode.
-Download `Install_Recapture_CLI_Wrapper.desktop` using [this link](https://raw.githubusercontent.com/m-rzb/Screen-recorder-for-steamdeck/main/Install_Recapture_CLI_Wrapper.desktop) on your Steam Deck.
+You need to be in Desktop Mode on your Steam Deck to download `Install_Recapture_CLI_Wrapper.desktop`.
 Right click the [link ](https://raw.githubusercontent.com/m-rzb/Screen-recorder-for-steamdeck/main/Install_Recapture_CLI_Wrapper.desktop) and save the file somewhere you can find it later.

 No need to make the downloaded file executable.
 Double-clicking the file will download the required libraries, install the script and create a Desktop Icon.